CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Registrars.rst

    You will be prompted for an extra confirmation by retyping a number.
    Type it and hit :guilabel:`OK`.

 #.
 The pairing is saved.
-(If the payment was sufficient, Registrar's credit
+(If the payment was sufficient, registrar's credit
    is increased.)

 ..
 NOTE The type of payment must correspond with an appropriate destination